sunhongfu/deepMRI/README.md

 - The codes in this repo were tested on Centos 7.8 with Nvdia Tesla V100 and macos12.0.1/win10/ubuntu19.10 with NViDia 4090.

-Major update, 19, March, 2025: We now have a new and more user-friendly matlab wrapper for iQSM+/iQSM/iQFM/xQSM/xQSM+ reconstuctions; see repe for iQSM+ (#head5) for more details.
+- Major update, 19, March, 2025: We now have a new and more user-friendly matlab wrapper for iQSM+/iQSM/iQFM/xQSM/xQSM+ reconstuctions (with simpler syntaxes); see repo for iQSM+ ([iQSM+](#head5)) for more details.

-Major Update, 31st, Jan, 2023: Delete old-version iQSM checkpoints.
+- Major Update, 31st, Jan, 2023: Delete old-version iQSM checkpoints.
 Will upload latest codes and checkpoints shortly.

 &nbsp;
 &nbsp;